1. General Pharmacology: A Complete Guide to Principles, Pharmacokinetics, and Pharmacodynamics

 Pharmacokinetics: ADME

 Absorption is the process by which a drug enters the bloodstream from the site of administration.
+Factors affecting absorption include the route of administration, drug formulation, blood flow, and the presence of food.

 Metabolism is the chemical alteration of drugs in the body, mainly in the liver, to facilitate elimination.
+The enzymes responsible are primarily from the cytochrome P450 family.

 Pharmacodynamics deals with what the drug does to the body.
 It explains how drugs produce their effects and their mechanism of action.